aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-the accelerator key for the control.
+Gets the accelerator key for the control.

 **Returns:**
 char